The Unexpected Grief of Motherhood: A Postpartum Therapist in Denver Explains

 Every mom enters motherhood with different sleep habits, so the adjustment isn’t the same for everyone.
 But one shift that helps is adjusting your expectations.
 If you can’t sleep, you can still rest.
 I found it helpful in the early days to allow myself to rest—whether that meant closing my eyes while rocking my baby or choosing stillness over scrolling my phone.
 Letting yourself rest, even without sleep, can ease frustration and make those exhausting days feel a little more manageable.

-The Loss of Time and Control
+The Loss of Time and Control: Support From a Postpartum Therapist in Denver

 Before motherhood, time may have felt like something you could manage—setting goals, making plans, and following routines.
 Then a baby enters the picture, and unpredictability takes over.
 For moms who identify as high achievers, this loss of control can be one of the hardest adjustments.